Agent-general: Status in the United Kingdom

-Status in Australian and international law
+Status in Australian, Canadian and international law

-Under international Agents-general have no diplomatic or legal status, privileges or immunities under international but may be granted the privilege of a Diplomatic Passport by some originating countries during their commission.
+With the exception of the diplomatic status afforded to agents-general by the British government, under international law, agents-general do not have any diplomatic or legal status, privileges or immunities, however, Australian agents-general may be granted the privilege of a diplomatic passport, while Canadian agents-general may be granted the privilege of an official passport.
+The passport status of an agent-general, or his or her staff, in the United Kingdom does not affect the diplomatic privileges and immunities afforded by the British government.

 Australia

 In the Australian colonies and Province of South Australia, prior to each achieving responsible government, each was represented in the United Kingdom by the Colonial Agent.
 The position was appointed by the British Secretary of State for the Colonies to work within the Office of the Crown Agents for the Colonies; each colony was represented by the same Agent, Edward Barnard, who was not appointed or paid by the colonies.

 Growing dissatisfaction among colonial governments led, following each colony and province achieving responsible government, to the appointment of individual Agents-General appointed by the relevant colonial government to represent their interest to the Crown and Empire.

 South Australia was the first Australian colonial government to appoint an Agent-General, with Gregory Seale Walters taking the post in January 1859.
 Most Australian states continue to maintain Agents-General in London.